 Enjoy “WOW” experiences

-Some of the most impressive sights in Hawaii cost little to nothing, such as driving up to the summit of Maui’s Mount Haleakala to savor the sunrise or sunset, checking out stunning panoramic views from Napali Coast State Wilderness Park in Kauai, taking in the Friday night fireworks over Waikiki Beach in Oahu or snorkeling from any beach for as little as $1.50 a day for snorkel gear.
+Some of the most impressive sights in Hawaii cost little to nothing, such as driving up to the summit of Maui’s Mount Haleakala to savor the sunrise or sunset (note: you must register well in advance for sunrise access), checking out stunning panoramic views from Napali Coast State Wilderness Park in Kauai, taking in the Friday night fireworks over Waikiki Beach in Oahu or snorkeling from any beach for as little as a few bucks a day for snorkel gear.

 Other experiences, however, are worth a strategic splurge, whether it’s a helicopter ride through the deep verticals of Kauai’s Waimea Canyon, a luau dinner and performance at an upscale hotel on Maui or a three-hour adventure boat tour along a stretch of spectacular coastline.